cj1128/handmade-hero/README.md

 - Casey explains what premultiplied alpha is
 - Change `LoadBMP` and `DrawBitmap` function to use premultiplied alpha
 - Handle `cAlpha` in `DrawBitmap`

+### Day 84: Scrolling Ground Buffer

+- Add `groundBufferP` and draw ground based on this position
+- Rename `DrawTest` to `DrawGroundChunk` and fill the whole buffer